-- Bus 4 and 5: Control of codecs to provide loopback testing in the Testing Assignment.

-- Bus 6: Distribution of tones.

-- Bus 7: Not used.
+- Bus 0 and 1: Connections to local telephones. - Bus 2 and 3: Alternative trunk connections. - Bus 4 and 5: Control of codecs to provide loopback testing in the Testing Assignment. - Bus 6: Distribution of tones. - Bus 7: Not used.

 Dial Tone Production: